-Service chatbots provide answers to the most frequent questions; medical chatbots supply preliminary diagnosis based on your symptoms; fitness chatbots create personalized workout programs, while commerce chatbots assist you in choosing the right product.
+Service chatbots provide answers to the most frequent questions; medical chatbots supply preliminary diagnosis based on your symptoms; fitness chatbots create personalized workout programs, while ecommerce chatbots assist you in choosing the right product.

 Having mentioned commerce, we have to say that this is the industry where chatbots fit perfectly, as in commerce, especially retail, the “conversational” aspect is particularly important.

-How can you use chatbots in ecommerce?
+How can you use a chatbot in ecommerce?

 Remember what you feel coming into a new clothing retail store for the first time.

 You see racks after racks of clothes, and you feel lost.
 Where are women’s clothes – left or right?
 Do they have classic clothes at all?
 All you see in the front is beachwear; does it mean that’s all they have?

 At that exact moment, you hear that magic formula: “Can I help you?”
 And as soon as you ask whether they have a knee-length skirt in dark gray or navy.